 Mozambique’s health infrastructure is limited: there are only three doctors per 100,000 people, frontline health providers are often poorly trained, and medicine shortages are common.
 More than 1.2 million people in Mozambique have HIV/AIDS, representing a sizable population with compromised immune systems.
 In the event of a public health emergency, access to an ICU and ventilator support is highly unlikely.

 Read the country information page for additional information on travel to Mozambique.

 If you decide to travel to Mozambique:

-Some northern districts in Cabo Delgado Province – Level 3: Reconsider Travel
+Pemba, Capital of Cabo Delgado Province – Level 3: Reconsider Travel